AidenLai2305/Predicting-Recipe-Preparation-Time/README.md

   - Mean Absolute Error (MAE): 122.97 → On average, the model's predictions are off by about 123 minutes.
   - R²: 0.0013435067205547213 → Very poor performance in terms of accurate predictions.

-Based on the high MAE and RMSE, the model does not seem very effective.
+Based on the high MAE and low R², the model does not seem very effective.
-The large RMSE suggests high variance, meaning some predictions are significantly incorrect.
-One possible reason for this poor performance is that recipe preparation time might depend on more factors than just the number of steps and ingredients.
+The extremely low R² suggests that our model is predicting nearly none of the variance in `minutes` column One possible reason for this poor performance is that recipe preparation time might depend on more factors than just the number of steps and ingredients.

 ---